-A. Promote the adoption of “zero suicides” as an aspirational goal by health care and community support systems that provide services and support to defined patient populations.
+A. Promote the adoption of “zero suicides” as an aspirational goal by behavioral health, health care, and community support systems that provide services and support to defined patient populations.

-B. Adopt, disseminate, and implement guidelines for the assessment of suicide risk and continuity of care for people at suicide risk in all health care and substance abuse treatment settings.
+B. Adopt, disseminate, and implement guidelines for the screening and assessment of suicide risk and continuity of care for people at suicide risk in all behavioral health, health care, and substance abuse treatment settings.

-C. Encourage health care delivery systems to incorporate suicide prevention and appropriate responses to suicide attempts as indicators of continuous quality improvement efforts.
+C. Encourage behavioral health and health care delivery systems to incorporate suicide prevention and appropriate responses to suicide attempts as indicators of continuous quality improvement efforts.

 D. Establish links, collaboration, and coordination of services between providers of mental health and substance abuse services, community-based and/or peer support programs, health care systems, local crisis centers, and the families of patients to create a comprehensive and seamless network of care for people at risk for suicide.

-E. Develop and/or promote guidelines on the documentation of assessment and treatment of suicide risk and establish a training and technical assistance capacity to assist providers with implementation.
+E. Develop and/or promote guidelines on the documentation of screening, assessment, and treatment of suicide risk and establish a training and technical assistance capacity to assist providers with implementation.

-A. Create protocols for postvention response following suicide deaths and with the potential for traumatizing survivors.
+A. Create protocols for postvention response following suicide deaths including strategies for potentially traumatized survivors.